 Scrum Theory

 Scrum is founded on empirical process control theory, or empiricism.
-Empiricism asserts that knowledge comes from experience and making decisions based what is true and known.
+Empiricism asserts that knowledge comes from experience and making decisions based on what is known.
 Scrum employs an iterative, incremental approach to optimize predictability and control risk.

 Three pillars uphold every implementation of empirical process control: transparency, inspection, and adaptation.